ArceLopera/ArceLopera.github.io/_pages/about.md

 title: "About"
 ---
 <div style="text-align: justify">
-Born in the 80´s at the World´s Salsa Capital, still learning dance moves and how to play the Ukulele.
+Born in the '80s at the World´s Salsa Capital, still learning dance moves and how to play the Ukulele.
-Schooled by the French in a Japanese loving, Spanish talking and English listening family environment.
+Schooled by the French in a Japanese loving, Spanish talking, and English listening family environment.
 Developed a sensible taste for international cultural experiences marked by the love of cuisine and well-being.

-Technology, Science and Education are his main passions.
+Technology, Science, and Education are his main passions.
-Like to play soccer but not watch it on TV.
+Would gladly play soccer but not watch it on TV.
 </div>

 ### Executive Summary